 In a Feb.
-14, 1988, meeting with Ken Duberstein, Reagan's chief of staff, Ujifusa was informed by Duberstein that the which was formed to support the efforts to | president had changed his mind and would sign the legislation.
+14, 1988, meeting with Ken Duberstein, Reagan's chief of staff, Ujifusa was informed by Duberstein that the president had changed his mind and would sign the legislation.

 About the same time, Gov. Kean received a call from President Reagan informing him that he read June Masuda's letter, remembered the events related to Kaz Masuda, changed his mind and would now sign the Redress legislation.